‘Halo Infinite’ reportedly suffering development issues due to outsourcing

-343 Industries has reportedly suffered development issues causing a recent delay for Halo Infinite due to consistent outsourcing of the project.
+343 Industries has reportedly suffered development issues around Halo Infinite due to consistent outsourcing of the project.

-A report from Thurrott has surfaced which reveals a “significant portion of the game” has supposedly been outsourced to third-party contractors, causing issues before the coronavirus pandemic hit.
+A report from Thurrott has surfaced which reveals a “significant portion of the game” has supposedly been outsourced to third-party contractors, causing many issues even before the coronavirus pandemic hit and a reason behind the title’s recent delay to 2021.

-With the developer working on a new engine, for the Xbox Series X, with a game that is intended to be compatible cross-platform with the Xbox One, this process is often usual.
-However, an anonymous source told the publication that “the out-sourcing for Infinite was at a ratio higher than a typical studio undertakes during development which has caused significant headaches for cross-development collaboration.”
+With the developer working on a new engine, while also balancing it for the Xbox Series X and the Xbox One, the process of outsourcing is often usual.
+However, an anonymous source told the publication that “the outsourcing for Infinite was at a ratio higher than a typical studio undertakes during development which has caused significant headaches for cross-development collaboration.”

 Another insider also revealed to Thurrott that “the production of the Halo TV series for ShowTime has been a significant distraction for 343 management” and often “taking their priority instead of focusing on making sure development progress is on the right path to reaching its targeted deadline.”